- This event has passed.

 - Sunscreen (optional)

-Sites: We will have two field visits during this workshop.
-Each trail is less than 2 miles.
+Sites: One field site, listed in the agenda.
+The trail is less than 2 miles.